 Generally, PCBs constitute electronic components in insulating and conductive layers.
 Additionally, there are various PCB types like single-sided, multilayer, etc. Of the numerous types, our focus today is flex PCBs (FPCBs).
 Undeniably, flexible PCBs are the most expensive PCB types compared to other types.
 Which factors contribute to the highly flexible PCB cost?

-Stick around to know more about FPCB manufacturing steps, advantages, applications, and types.
+Learn more about FPCB manufacturing steps, advantages, applications, and types.

 What is a flexible PCB?